tonywu6/mdbookkit/docs/src/rustdoc-link/caching.md

 If a subsequent run has the same set of items (or a subset) and the same checksum (meaning you did not update your code), then the preprocessor simply reuses the previous results.

-> [!TIP]
->
-> Items that fail to resolve are not included in the cache.
->
-> If you keep such broken links in your Markdown source, the cache will permanently
-> miss, and rust-analyzer will run on every edit.

 ## Help wanted 🙌